-Steven Spielberg‘s much anticipated 2016 film The BFG dropped its teaser trailer -- and the spectacle happily reminds viewers that the heaviest hitters, all the sane geniuses of blockbuster American cinema, are involved in this one.
+Steven Spielberg‘s much anticipated 2016 film The BFG dropped its teaser trailer — and the spectacle happily reminds viewers that the heaviest hitters, all the sane geniuses of blockbuster American cinema, are involved in this one.
 It’s a Disney production that promises classic Spielberg teamed as usual with visual mastermind Janusz Kaminski and music legend John Williams providing the score.
 The magic-filled screenplay is by the late Melissa Mathison, who wrote a couple little movies called The Black Stallion and E.T. the Extra-Terrestrial.

 But the elephant (he might like the imagery) in the room with these contemporary geniuses is the late British author Roald Dahl, whose books have sold a quarter billion copies around the globe.
-Dahl’s books for children have been extraordinarily adaptable to film -- he’s given movies some of their most memorable characters and situations.
-The BFG -- that’s Big Friendly Giant -- promises to be another, the movie leaping to life from Dahl’s book of the same title.
+Dahl’s books for children have been extraordinarily adaptable to film — he’s given movies some of their most memorable characters and situations.
+The BFG — that’s Big Friendly Giant — promises to be another, the movie leaping to life from Dahl’s book of the same title.
 Dahl provides his own stiff competition.
-He wrote Charlie and the Chocolate Factory, Fantastic Mr. Fox, and Matilda -- even Spielberg’s Gremlins was loosely inspired by Dahl’s The Gremlins from 1943.The BEST SALES on Amazon NOW ]
+He wrote Charlie and the Chocolate Factory, Fantastic Mr. Fox, and Matilda — even Spielberg’s Gremlins was loosely inspired by Dahl’s The Gremlins from 1943.Up to 70% off on Hottest Amazon Deals]